-Incandescent lighting shall not be used except for stage or special utility lighting, as approved by the Owner.
+Incandescent lighting shall not be used except for special utility lighting, as approved by the Owner.

+Stage and Studio lighting shall be LED.

 "U" tube fluorescent fixtures shall not be used.

-No high-pressure sodium lamps less than 100 watts shall to be specified.
+No HID fixtures shall be specified.

 LED lighting shall be used as the basis of design.
-T-8 lamps and electronic ballasts shall be specified for all fluorescent fixtures when specified.
+Any other type of lighting must be owner approved.

 Each space with designated occupancy shall have a lighting occupancy sensor.

-When fixtures are used which require a warm-up, switches need to be located to assure against accidental or malicious switching.
-If the switches cannot be located in a secure location, then locking switches are required.
-Use of warm-up fixtures is discouraged.
+Use of warm-up fixtures is not permitted.

-Exterior lighting shall be provided for building entrances, parking lots, outdoor storage areas, loading docks, bus ports, covered walkways, exterior mechanical room doors and other outdoor areas where in the judgment of the engineer or Owner, lighting is required for night functions, security, or safety
+Exterior lighting shall be provided for building entrances, parking lots, outdoor storage areas, loading docks, bus ports, covered walkways, exterior mechanical room doors and other outdoor areas where in the judgment of the engineer or Owner, lighting is required for night functions, security, or safety.

 ILLUMINATION LEVELS: Illumination levels shall meet or exceed the current adopted building codes.
 As a basis-of-design, use Illuminating Engineering Society handbook as a guide.
 Lighting calculations shall be based on room surface reflectance for interior finishes selected by the architect, which in all cases shall not be less than the following for instructional areas:

-- Ceiling 80 percent
+□ Ceiling - 80 percent

-- Wall 50 percent
+□ Wall - 50 percent

-- Floor 20 percent
+□ Floor - 20 percent

 Be aware of lighting codes relative to adjacent properties.
 (See Zoning Code Chapter 17)

 Since lighting technology is constantly changing, special designs not strictly adhering to the preceding recommended light levels, but still meeting the lighting needs in the designer's opinion, will not be prohibited but shall have prior approval of the Owner.

 EXIT SIGNS: LED exit and directional signs shall be provided with individual battery back-up power.
 Exit signs and directional signs should be wall-mounted where possible in lieu of ceiling-mounted.

 EMERGENCY LIGHTING: Emergency lighting shall be provided.
-Use of 2X4 lights with battery backup is preferred where applicable.
+Use of 2X4, or 2X2 fixtures with battery backup is preferred where applicable.
 The primary source may be connected at any point within the normal lighting system.
 The secondary source shall operate automatically upon interruption of the primary source and shall be self-contained batteries.
 The areas listed shall have emergency illumination, whether having natural lighting or not, and are as follows, but not limited to:

-- Exits and exit access corridors
+□ Exits and exit access corridors

-- Small and large assembly areas
+□ Small and large assembly areas

-- Areas occupied by over 50 persons
+□ Areas occupied by over 50 persons

-- Gvmnasium dressing rooms
+□ Gymnasium dressing rooms

-- Band and choral rooms
+□ Band and choral rooms

-- Career Technical Education spaces
+□ Career Technical Education spaces

-- Administration or other building control centers
+□ Administration or other building control centers

-- Kitchens
+□ Kitchens

-- Group toilets
+□ Group toilets

-- Main electrical service disconnect location

-- Emergency power equipment location
+Main electrical service disconnect location Emergency power equipment location